Family HANDBOOK

 Pre-Kindergarten core program aligns learning activities to the MELG required by Chapter 124 for Public Pre-K. ACADIA uses Creative Curriculum for literacy, art, movement, social and science foundations in their daily learning.
 Creative Curriculum includes daily music and art activities, which are all aligned with the day’s learning targets.
 Bridges is used for mathematics instruction.
 Strong Start is explicitly taught for social emotional learning.
 The use of Handwriting without Tears strengthens the writing station.

-Snow Day Learning Packets are sent home at the beginning of the school year.
+School Closure Learning Packets are sent home at the beginning of the school year.
 Each Fall, students and families are supplied with 7 snow day learning packets.
 Additional packets will be sent home as needed once the first 5 snow days have been used.
 These packets are intended to continue learning opportunities on days when school is canceled due to inclement weather.
 These packets include choice activities in 3 content areas: literacy, math and exploratory learning.
 Parents/guardians are asked to sign acknowledgement that the work has been completed, and return evidence back to the teacher in the form of completed assignments, pictures of the child working, or other correspondence.
 The percentage of students completing their Snow Day Learning Packets is maintained for Charter records and reported to the commission.

 ACADIA offers year round schooling.
-Students of ACADIA attending summer sessions receive 191 days of schooling a year.
+Students at ACADIA who attend summer sessions receive 191 days of schooling a year.
 Our summer program is four days a week for four weeks of the summer with continued learning in content areas of math and literacy daily.
 Students are also offered the opportunity for choice learning on a variety of topics throughout the summer.
 Every two weeks’ students take part in a session covering a topic of their choosing and participate in hands-on exploratory learning projects and field trips based on that topic.
 Sessions take place each day for approximately 2 hours of the school day.

 Parent/Guardian-Teacher communication